FoothillCSClub/GoKart/kart/README.md

     contained herein.

 * util/: Python package holding utility classes.
-These classes are those that are passed around between other packages, such as Point, etc
+These classes are those that are passed around between other packages

+* const/: Package holding constants used throughout the program.

 * kart.py: Python module holding main GoKart class and main method.
     This class holds references to data, logic, input, and control